Window safety systems – design power-operated windows safely

 Additional safety features which protect users of windows and doors against hazards arising from improper operation, use, or system failure are covered in the EN 14351-1 product standard for windows.
-Gripping and cleaning scissor stays or safety scissors, dogging mechanisms and opening restrictors are mechanical components that are suitable for preventing accidents and dangers.
+Gripping and cleaning scissor stays or safety scissor stays, locking mechanisms and opening restrictors are mechanical components that are suitable for preventing accidents and dangers.

-Power-operated windows also fall within the scope of product standard EN 14351-1.
-EN 60335-2-103 applies to the safety of electric drives in use.
+Power-operated windows also fall within the area of application of product standard EN 14351-1.
+EN 60335-2-103 applies to the safety of electric drive units in use.

 - Installation situation

-Windows where the lower edge of the leaf is at least 2.5 m above the floor or that have a reveal do not require further protection.
+Automated Windows where the lower edge of the leaf is at least 2.5 m above the floor or that have a jamb do not need further protection.
 Freely accessible windows where the lower edge of the leaf has a clearance of less than 2.5 m from the floor are at greater risk, and a risk analysis must be carried out.

 - Type of room use

-Offices, living areas, kindergartens, schools, or hospitals are assessed differently.
-After all, children requiring protection are considerably less aware of the risks than a user group that is fully familiar with the equipment.
+Office buildings, living areas, nursery schools, schools, or hospitals and other health institutions are assessed differently.
+After all, people in special need of protection who are using the room, for example children in educational institutions are considered less aware of the risks than a user group that is fully familiar with the window equipment.

-An automated and centrally controlled window, such as via rain-wind controls or a building management system, are considered to be more dangerous compared to a manually operated window with key switch and visual contact with the window.
+An automated and centrally controlled window, such as via a rain/wind control unit or a building management system, are considered to be more dangerous compared to a manually operated window with key switch and visual contact with the window.

-The installer’s assessment results in the required protection rating. and the appropriate measures to be implemented:
+The results of installer’s assessment give the protection rating for the respective window, and the resulting risk reduction measures to be implemented:

 - Protection rating 0: no measures